Cables are obsolete, and computers are in.

 Cable

 With a conventional cable system, an internal wire connects the gas pedal and the control linkage on the throttle body housing.
-A throttle body is a circular valve regulating the amount of air allowed to enter the combustion chambers.
+A throttle body is a round valve regulating the amount of air allowed to enter the combustion chambers.

 Electronic

-One of the splendid things about an ETC is that it’s easily linked to other systems, like cruise control, engine control, traction control, and ESC control.
+One of the magnificent things about an ETC is that it’s easily linked to other systems, like cruise control, engine control, traction control, and ESC control.
 Basically, it ensures the entire system operates more efficiently.

 Signs That Suggest Your Electronic Throttle Controller Has Gone Bad